fabric8io/ipaas-quickstarts/quickstart/java/README.md

 * [simple-fatjar](simple-fatjar) - this example shows how to start the Java Container using your custom main class as a FAT jar.
 * [simple-mainclass](simple-mainclass) - this example shows how to start the Java Container using your custom main class as a main class. camel-example-spring-ws - this example shows how to expose a SOAP-based web service using Camel and Spring Web Services.
-It can be run locally or on Fabric8
+It can be run locally or on Fabric8 camel-example-swagger-java - a port of the Camel Example Swagger Java project deployed to fabric8